 This team wasn’t doing that, so we handed the firm notice.

 The next agency we hired was a solo PR firm specializing in B2B – a one-person shop.
 Over the course of my career, I’ve managed nearly a dozen different firms as a corporate communicator, and this was one of the best PR firm decisions I’ve been part of on behalf of a business.

 The solo PR firm provided an experienced professional, providing more than double the hours every month into my account and for substantially less investment.
 In essence, this solo PR firm was really an extension of my team, and as a team, we tallied 20% improvements in results each year, for the next three.

-Though less tangible, it helped tremendously that I just happened to like our solo PR perosn.
+Though less tangible, it helped tremendously that I just happened to like our solo PR person.
 We shared a mutual respect and mutual benefits, which for the solopreneur included a steady income stream with a big name brand.

-The High Value of a Boutique PR Firm in B2B
+The Value of a Boutique Tech PR Firm in B2B

 These experiences have directly shaped the B2B agency I have opened here in the greater Atlanta area.
 As corporate communicator turned agency owner, the value proposition is straight-forward:

 - Senior staff at reasonable rates that actually works on your account